 Special thanks goes to Alex White, owner of Boldo’s Armory.
 Alex kindly accepted my request that he read four presidential memoirs, each written before the men became president: Eisenhower’s Crusade over Europe (1948), Nixon’s Six Crises (1962), Reagan’s Where’s the rest of me?
 (1965) and Carter’s Why Not the Best?
 (1976).
 Alex provided many historical and political insights, especially for Eisenhower’s 1952 campaign stop.

-Michael J. Nighan wrote on Louis-Philippe, James Monroe, Martin Van Buren, Zachary Taylor, Millard Fillmore, Abraham Lincoln, Theodore Roosevelt and William Howard Taft.¹
+Michael J. Nighan wrote on Louis-Philippe, James Monroe, Martin Van Buren, Zachary Taylor, Millard Fillmore, Abraham Lincoln, John Wilkes Booth, Rutherford B. Hayes, James Garfield, Chester Arthur, Theodore Roosevelt, Charles Guiteau, Leo Czolgosz and William Howard Taft.¹

-Half the fun are the photo-op field trips: Exchange Street, James Monroe High School, Mt.
+Half the fun are the photo-op field trips: The old aqueduct on the Broad Street Bridge, Exchange Street, James Monroe High School, Mt.
 Hope Cemetery, Washington Square Park, the railroad bridge at the Inner Loop and Mill Street, Theodore Roosevelt School #43, Adlai Stevenson School # 29, the Northstar Christian Academy, Wilson Magnet High School, Temple B’rith Kodesh, the War Memorial, Monroe Community College, the Rochester Institute of Technology, the Kenneth B. Keating Federal Building, the Vietnam Veteran’s Walk of Honor in Highland Park, the University of Rochester, Magnolia’s and Scottsville Road near the airport.

 In Sarah, we were there too!
 “Lafayette in the SOMEWHAT United States”and Rochester, a plaque for a Frenchman in downtown Rochester.